outworkers/phantom/docs/basics/primitives.md

 | OptionalUUIDColumn            | Option[java.util.UUID]            | uuid              |
 | OptionalTimeUUID              | Option[java.util.UUID]            | timeuuid          |

-It is also possible to express your entire table logic using just `Col` if you prefer it.
-Because it is `Primitives` that do the real heavy lifting, the below are equivalent:
+It is also possible to express your entire table logic using just `Col` or `Column` if you.
+`Primitives` that do the real heavy lifting, which makes the examples below equivalent:

 ```scala